Abdominal Aortic Aneurysm Screening

 Risk Factors for Abdominal Aortic Aneurysm

 *Most people will need AAA screening every three years, but some, depending on risk factors and earlier screenings, may need it annually.

 Abdominal Aortic Aneurysm Screening Details

 Abdominal aortic aneurysm (AAA) screening is painless and non-invasive.
 It requires a person to lay on his/her back while a technician uses ultrasound to take images and measurements of your abdominal aorta.
-This screening is available as part of the core vascular screening package, which is designed to provide a more comprehensive summary of your risk factors.

 About Abdominal Aortic Aneurysms

 The abdominal aorta is the main artery that originates in the heart.
 As the lining weakens from age and other risk factors, the vessel wall thins and expands.
 The most common location for an AAA is between where the aorta divides to supply blood to the kidneys and where it divides to supply blood to the pelvis and legs.

 Warning Signs of Abdominal Aortic Aneurysm

 Many people with abdominal aortic aneurysm do not experience symptoms; these are the most common warning signs.

 How do I prepare for a AAA screening?